 Wildlife Sanctuary Observation Platform

-The observation platform also provides views of an active bald eagle nest, which has successfully fledged young for the past several years.
-Access to the observation platform is provided from the adjacent parking area, however please note that visitors are not permitted to access any other parts of the property.
-As always, access to the Mill Creek Wildlife Sanctuary is restricted due to the sensitive habitats and wildlife.
+Access to the observation platform is provided from the adjacent parking area, however please note that visitors are not permitted to access any other areas due to the sensitive habitats and wildlife.